k2view-academy/K2View-Academy/articles/15_web_services/16_rest_api_additions.md

 ## Order of Data

-The order of data cannot be consistant since it is performance consumed, unless it is specified in the URL QUERY parameter.
+The order of data cannot be consistent since it is performance consumed, unless it is specified in the URL QUERY parameter.
 The parameter ORDER_BY must be added.

 [![Previous](/articles/images/Previous.png)](/articles/15_web_services/15_Supported_Verbs_Delete.md)